LaherMaciel/CPP/README.md

 └── README.md              # This file
 ```

-*Note: Modules 01-09 will be added as I progress through the curriculum.*
+*Note: Modules 01-09 will be added as I progress through the curriculum.
+Each module includes a detailed README with comprehensive documentation.*

 ## 🔧 Development Guidelines